 FVRCP protects against:

-— Feline Viral Rhinotracheitis (Herpesvirus) — A contagious upper respiratory infection
+— Feline Viral Rhinotracheitis (Herpesvirus) is a contagious upper respiratory infection

-— Calicivirus — A respiratory virus that can cause oral ulcers and pneumonia
+— Calicivirus is a respiratory virus that can cause oral ulcers and pneumonia

-— Panleukopenia — A severe and often life-threatening gastrointestinal virus
+— Panleukopenia is a severe and often life-threatening gastrointestinal virus

 Protects against feline leukemia virus, a contagious disease that weakens the immune system and can lead to serious illness.
 Recommended for kittens and cats at risk of exposure to other cats, especially those that go outdoors.
 Spread through close contact such as grooming, sharing bowls, or bite wounds.
 Some cats are silent carriers and can carry the virus without showing clinical symptoms.
 These silent carriers can infect other animals and spread the virus.